Testing apps

 • Workspace — Select the workspace where users can run and review accuracy tests for this dataset.

-5. If you’re uploading files, select files to test with.
-If you’re using project files, all files are automatically included in the dataset; you can’t modify files in this step.
+If you’re using project files or files from an app run, all files are automatically included in the dataset; you can’t modify files in this step.
 Click Next.

 The files you selected are run through your app and results are generated.